Here’s a set of indicators to look at some of the key Banking and Macro-economic indicators in India

 Fortnightly Loan Book Growth for Banks (%YoY)

-Loan book growth has picked up but is still way off the highs of the pre-demonetization era which is worrisome
+Loan book growth has picked up post pandemic and is inching towards the highs of the pre-demonetization era which is encouraging

 Fortnightly Deposit Growth for Banks (%YoY)

-Household debt has continued to inch up post-demonetization indicating an undertone of stress in the economy
+Household debt has continued to inch up post-demonetization and further so post-pandemic indicating an undertone of stress in the economy which will impact any runaway recovery

 Residential Property Price Index

-The property prices have remained under control despite a significant period of loose monetary policy indicating space for further dovishness
+The property prices have remained under control despite a significant period of loose monetary policy indicating lack of “animal spirits” and a more gradual pace of recovery ahead

 CPI Food Inflation